Adeen202/SOC-Automation-Project/SOC Automation Project.md

 ### Workflow In Shuffle

 The mimikatz alert will be sent to shuffle.
-The shuffle will extract the SHA256 of the file and then check reputation score using virustotal.
-It will send the details over to the hive to create alert.
+The shuffle will extract the SHA256 of the file and then check reputation score using VirusTotal.
 An email will be sent to SOC analyst for further investigation.
 If we look at the events we see the hash value is appended by using SHA1=, to automate we need to parse the hash value out and send only the hash value not the SHA1= to VirusTotal.
 For doing this we will change the Change Me icon values.

 ![image](https://github.com/user-attachments/assets/9786a5c5-fce4-437e-b0a0-f4413d2156a1)